ScenicFramework/scenic_driver_local/guides/overview.md

 ### Installing on Windows

+This has not been tested yet and probably needs work in the makefile!!!!!
+If you are interested in helping out, that would be welcome.

 First, make sure to have installed Visual Studio with its "Desktop development with C++" package.

 Next, you need to download the Windows binaries for [GLFW](https://www.glfw.org/download.html) and [GLEW](http://glew.sourceforge.net/index.html) manually.